dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-3 Characterization.md

 ![Counting performance events.](../../img/perf-analysis/CountingFlow.png){#fig:Counting width=60%}

-The steps outlined in figure @fig:Counting roughly represent what a typical analysis tool will do to count performance events.
+The steps outlined in Figure @fig:Counting roughly represent what a typical analysis tool will do to count performance events.
 This process is implemented in the `perf stat` tool, which can be used to count various HW events, like the number of instructions, cycles, cache-misses, etc. Below is an example of the output from `perf stat`:

 ```bash
 $ perf stat -- ./a.exe